sander-io/hasura-jwt-auth/readme.md

 The admin can create new users in the console or using GraphQL mutations on the `hasura_user` table.

+## Quickstart

+The Docker [quickstart](quickstart/readme.md) initializes containers for PostgreSQL, Hasura and PgAdmin with an initial configuration for users/todos.

 ## Configuration

 Hasura should be configured with a secret for the admin user and for signing the jwt tokens.